 Rates usually exclude breakfast (THB990 each for Continental breakfast, THB1,300 for American), but include 'Kanom Krok', a thai-style afternoon tea served daily poolside.

-You can take PADI-accredited scuba courses here, then charter one of the 20 cruisers, yachts and speedboats for some undersea adventure.
+Non-motorised watersports are free.
+You can also take PADI-accredited scuba courses here, then charter one of the 20 cruisers, yachts and speedboats to test out your new skills.
 For those less inclined to take the full plunge, snorkelling gear is on hand at the beach.

 The hotel closes annually in June.